couleur-tweak-tips/CTT/docs/video/smoothie/installation.md

 # Making a [Send To](../sendto.md) shortcut and [RIFE models](./recipe.md#pre-interp)

+Unzip it wherever you'd like, in the bin folder get `smoothie-rs.exe`'s PATH by <kbd>SHIFT+Right click</kbd>ing it and "Copy Path"

 In `%APPDATA%\Microsoft\Windows\SendTo` make a shortcut to <smoothie-rs-folder\bin\smoothie-rs.exe> with add a space and ` --tui -i`

-If Smoothie is crashing on you can add the `-v` argument (that'd be ` -v --tui -i`) to enable verbose logging to see what's wrong
+If Smoothie is crashing on you can add the `-v` argument (that'd be ` -v --tui -i`) after the smoothie-rs executable's path to enable verbose logging to see what's wrong

 Video tutorial:

 <iframe width="688" height="387" src="https://www.youtube.com/embed/RfPDgoMuSWg?start=20&color=white" frameborder=0 allowfullscreen></iframe>

-# Linux

 <!--